bahanonu/ciatah/README.md

 ```

 ## Questions?
-Please email any additional questions not covered in the repository to `bahanonu [at] alum.mit.edu`.
+Please email any additional questions not covered in the repository to `bahanonu [at] alum.mit.edu` or open an issue.

 ## License

-Copyright (C) 2013-2019 Biafra Ahanonu
+Copyright (C) 2013-2020 Biafra Ahanonu

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.